wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

    apt-get install kconfig-frontends

-By overloading the KCONF variable (see :ref:`buildprocedure`), you can use an other Kconfig parser.
+By overloading the KCONF variable (see :ref:`build`), you can use an other Kconfig parser.

 GNU make
 ^^^^^^^^